maxwolf621/OauthUser/CustomOAuth2EndPoints.md

 @Override
 protected void configure(HttpSecurity http) throws Exception {
 http.oauth2Login()
    	.userInfoEndpoint()
-     // set up the Authorities of this application .userAuthoritiesMapper(this.userAuthoritiesMapper())
+	   // set up the Authorities of this application .userAuthoritiesMapper(
+		   this.userAuthoritiesMapper())
-     // retrieve the authenticated user resource from third party .userService(this.oauth2UserService()) .oidcUserService(this.oidcUserService())
+		// retrieve the authenticated user
+		// resource from third party
+	   .userService(this.oauth2UserService())
+   	   .oidcUserService(this.oidcUserService())
 }
 ```